AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-git-connector.md

 ---
 # Create and configure Git Connector from the user interface

 Use the Data Sources tool in Experience Manager Guides to create and configure a Git connector from the user interface.
-After you configure the connector successfully, you can use it to import DITA content from a Git repository into Experience Manager Guides.
+After you configure the connector successfully, you can use it to import content from a Git repository into Experience Manager Guides.

-1. Select the **Adobe Experience Manager** link at the top and choose Tools.
+1. Select the **Adobe Experience Manager** link at the top and choose **Tools**.
 1. Select **Guides** from the list of tools.
 1. Select the **Data Sources** tile.
 The **Data Sources** page is displayed.
 1. Select **Create**.